 Columbus, O., May 17.-The prelimin-ary meetings of the Republican state convention here today were not as demonstrative or as largely attended as usual.
 No spectacular scenes could be expected as the county conventions of last week showed that there would be no factional changes in the state committee or other parts of the organ-ization.
-More than enough delegates commuter and the enough delegates ization.
-More than enough delegates came from these counties pledged or instructed to assure the selection of Gov. Herrick, Senators Foraker and Gov. Herrick, Senators Foraker and Dick and George B. Cox of Cincinnail, as the delegates at large.
-With one of the alternates-at-large conceded to the colored men, the other three alternates-at-large were left to the field that had nothing else in it but the nomination for supreme judge and member of the hourd of public works.
-It is conceded that the incumbents will be re-noni-nated for secretary of state, clerk of the supreme court and food and dairy Gov, Herrick, Senators Foraker and Dick, George B. Cox and other leaders held receptions at their respective headheld recept ons at their respective head-quarters today and there was much comment among the delegates as to who would become the successor of Hanna in Ohlo politics.
-According to the gossip among the delegates there is a good deal of rivalry among the Hanna men on the question of leader-ship.
-Gov. Herrick will be both tem-rolary and terminant chalman of the potary and permanent chairman of the convention and be re-elected as the Ohlo member of the Republican national committee, and he is expected to be the standard bearer next year.
-Senator Dick will be the author of the
+More than enough delegates came from these counties pledged or instructed to assure the selection of Gov. Herrick, Senators Foraker and Dick and George B. Cox of Cincinnati, Dick and George B. Cox of Cincinnati, as the delegates at large.
+With one of the alternates-at-large conceded to the colored men, the other three alternatesat-large were left to the field that had nothing else in it but the nomination for supreme judge and member of the heard of public works.
+It is conceded that the incumbents will be re-nomi-nated for secretary of state, clerk of the supreme court and food and dairy commissioner. commissioner

-Senator and again chairman senator state executive committee, Some are now speculating whether Senator Dick will continue as the head Senator Dick will continue as the head the state organization next year of the state organization new when Herrick is a candidate election for governor or even if Herrick will be a candidate for re-election.
-It is the consensus of opinion that the"suc cessor of Hanna outside of the senator-ship" will not be determined at the first vention IOWA REPUBLICANS.
+Gov. Herrick, Senators Foraker and Dick, George B. Cox and other leaders held receptions at their respective head-quarters today and there was inuca quarters today and there was inuca comment among the delegates as to who would become the successor of Harna in Ohio politics.
+According to the rossip among the delegates there is a good deal of rivalry among the Hanna men on the question of leader-ship.
+Gov. Herrick will be both temsing.
+Gov. Herrick will be both tem-porary and permanent chairman of the convention and be re-elected as the Ohio member of the Republican na-tional committee, and he is expected to be the standard bearer next year.
+Senator Dick will be the author of the platfarm and service obstrument of the platform and again chairman of the state executive committee.
+Some are now speculating whether Senator Dick will continue as the head of the state organization next year when Herrick is a candidate for re-election for governor or even if Herrick will be a candidate for re-election.
+I is the consensus of opinion that the suc It cessor of Hanna outside of the senator-ship" will not be determined at the first Ohio Republican convention that has na.

-Ohfo Republican convention that has been held in many years without Hanna.
-This agitation is a feature of the con-
+been held in many years without Han.
+This agitation is a feature of the con-Venilor IOWA REPUBLICANS.

-Des Moines, Ia., May 17.-With Secy, Shaw, Senators Allison and Dolliver, and every member of the lower house in Congress in the city to attend the state Republican convention, which meets tomorrow, the indications point to one of the largest gatherings of ita kind in the history of the state.
-Hon John N. Irwin of Keokuk will be ten.
-Hon. porary chairman.
-Of the 1,300 dep-gates over 1,000 are conceded to be with the stand-patters, and the only discus-sion before the delegates at the present time is the wording of the resolution upon the tariff question.
-It is conceded that the plank will be worded just as the stand-patters, and the only discus-sion before the delegates at the present time, is the wording of the resolution upon the tariff question.
+Des Moines, la., May 17.-With Secy, Shaw, Senators Allison and Dolliver, and every member of the lower house and every member of the lowor house in Congress in the city to attend the state Kepublican convention, which meets tomorrow, the indications point to one of the largest gatherings of its kind in the history of the state.
+Hon, John N. Irwin of Keokuk will be ten, porary chairman.
+Of the 1,300 dete-gates over 1,000 are conceded to be with the stand-patters, and the only discus-sion before the delegates at the present time is the wording of the resolution upon the tariff question.
+It is concedea that the plank will be worded just as the stand-patters desire. the stand-patters, and the only discus-sion before the delegates at the present time is the wording of the resolution upon the tariff question.
 It is conceded that the plank will be worded just as the stand-patters desire.
-Delegates to the national convention will be chosen by the Second, Fourth, egation shall be instructed for him or
+Delegates to the national convention will be chosen by the Second, Fourth, that the unit rule shall prevail